Update by user Apr 21

 Also, the Discount Tire tech who said he would check the pressure on my spare while the truck was on the lift didn't and when I replaced the bad tire I discovered there was 4psi in my spare.

 He lost the valve caps on two of my tires.
 When the new replacement tire was installed and the spare put back in place, the "tech" neglected to put the rubber "shield" back in place over the spare, so I had to take it back down and install the spare correctly in my 30F garage.

-Review about: Yokohama Tire Corporation Tires.
+Product or Service Mentioned: Yokohama Tire Corporation Tires.

 Reason of review: Bad quality.

 Preferred solution: Let the company propose a solution.